 Performance and Memory Consumption

 The obvious part is that all buffers need to be larger than necessary in order to account for the shadow and border region.
 This implies that more data needs to be transferred to- and cached on- the GPU side.
 About the scarcest resource I have on my systems is memory on GPUs and when it thrashes, it hurts.
+You can do border and even really fancy shadows as shaders during composition at a much lower systemic cost.

 Everything the client draws has to be transferred in some way, with the absolute fastest way being one well-aligned buffer that gets sent to the GPU with a handle (descriptor) being returned in kind.
 This handle gets forwarded to the compositor that maps it to a texture and uses this texture to draw.
 The crutch here is that there are many ways to draw primitives that use this surface, and the one you chose will have impact on how expensive it will be for the GPU.

-The position here is that the shadow and border- part of CSDs increase the surface that has to be considered for all drawing, buffering and layout operations.
+The position here is that the shadow and border- part of CSDs increase the total amount of surface that has to be considered for all drawing, buffering and layout operations.
 Consequently, they increase the amount of data that has to be updated, transferred and synched.
-The main contents, furthermore, gets pushed to offsets where they don’t align with efficient transfers making the most expensive operation we have (texture uploads) worse.
+The main contents, furthermore, gets pushed to offsets where they don’t align with efficient transfers, making the most expensive operation we have (texture uploads) worse.
 They also mutate the contents of the buffer to have a mixed origin and type.
 Because of this, they also adversely affect compression and other quality parameters like filtering, mipmapping and antialiasing.

 This is the part many discussion threads on the matter seem to boil down to so I will not provide much annotation on it.
 The stance that gets repeated from GTK people is a version of “users do not care, Chrome and friends do this anyhow”.
 Here you have GTK, QT, EFL, SDL and Weston in loving harmony.
-Everyone with their own take on colors, icons, buttons and mouse cursor.
+Everyone with their own take on colours, icons, buttons and mouse cursor.
 “Beautiful”.

 Client and Protocol Complexity